01 August 2019

 “A typical interview is mostly about the theory.
 And that is something that can easily be learned by heart.
 That’s why I personally like asking questions related to what they actually did in previous projects, or about the challenges they had to face and will be facing at The Software House.
 Talking about real practical problems (as opposed to what the books say) is one of the best evaluation methods.
 A simple recruitment ask (e.g. code review) can also go a long way.
 It’s also worth it to ask about the previous teams your candidate worked in.
 How did the communication work?
 Did he or she talk to the client directly?
 Did they ever serve a special role such as a lead dev?”

 Pair programming is another interesting way to evaluate a candidate – it involves two programmers working simultaneously at the same computer.
 One of them writes the code – the other reviews each line, then they switch places.
 It may be an effective way of evaluating a candidate, but it may also be very stressful for some and cause them to underperform.
 That’s why at TSH, we rather stick to the methods described by Adam.
+It may now always show the true potential of a candidate for the kind of modern app development we do at TSH.

 Whatever you choose, try to keep the interview process short – it should not take more than 1-2 hours, the same goes for the recruitment task.
 Rather than prolonging the process, focus on getting the most out of every minute.
 Remember: the better the candidate is, the more they value their own time.

-How to find a Node.js programmer
+How to find a Node.js developer

 Now, that we know who we’re looking for and how to talk to them, let’s find us some candidates.
 There are many methods available to find prospects.
 Let’s divide this part into four sections.